amir111/Instagram-Sign-Up-Page/README.md

 # Instagram-Sign-Up-Page
-Personal replica of Instagram's sign up page (utilized HTML5, CSS3) [NO bootstrap or JS were used]
+Personal replica of Instagram's sign up page (utilized HTML5, CSS3) All source code was written from scratch just by eyeballing Instagram's original sign up page.
+[NO bootstrap or JS were used]

 **Amir Sadiev**